ladybug-tools/ladybug-web/index.md

 * Markdown may be embedded in the meta tags

-## Read Me Files
+### Read Me Files

-The more traditional way of documenting things.
+The more traditional way of documenting things - using external read me files.

 The contents of the Read Me file for each script is displayed just under the meta data in each full-width view of each script.
-The text is scaled down to 75% of normal size.
+The text is scaled down to 75% of normal size and enclosed in a box with red border.

+## Current thinking

+The all-in-one system is fine for small amounts of text, but becomes very cumbersome when there are more than a few dozen words.
+The current work process is creating and maintaining fairly small meta tag content and putting most content inthe read me files.

+## Issues

+* Allowing for easy scrolling means to no full width app gets access to the scrollwheel or touch interactions
+	* Preventing such interactions is a work in progress

+## Road Map / To Do List

+* Access RSS feed and display summary of latest commits
+* Add section on coding style